 I, Akela, have heard the drums speak.
 I call ____ to stand next to the rank totem with his parents and den leaders, _____.

-I call to the council rank totem former rank holders, Tiger (name of boy), Wolf (name of boy), Bear rank (name of boy), Webelos (name of boy) and _____ rank Boy Scout (name of boy).
+I call to the council rank totem former rank holders, Tiger (name of boy), Wolf (name of boy), Bear rank (name of boy), Webelos (name of boy), and _____ rank Boy Scout (name of boy).

 ____ (boy receiving AOL), I, Akela, have heard of your great achievements and have brought for you the reward of your deeds, the Arrow of Light. (adapt for each boy) You earned you Tiger rank in ____ of 19__.
-Your earned your Bobcat rank in ___ of 19__ and your Wolf rank in ___ of 19__ thereby earning two ranks in one year.
+You earned your Bobcat rank in ___ of 19__ and your Wolf rank in ___ of 19__ thereby earning two ranks in one year.
 You earned 1 Gold and ___ Silver arrow points as a Wolf.
-You earned your Bear rank in 19__ and 1 Gold and __ Silver arrow points.
+You earned your Bear rank in 19__ and 1 Gold and __ silver arrow points.
 You entered the Webelos tribe in 19__ and earned your Webelos rank in ___ of 19__.
 You have worked hard these past two years and have earned ___ of the Webelos activity pins.
 We are proud of you and your accomplishments and understand that you wish to join Troop ___ in ___ with the rest of your den.
 This honor is awaiting you ____ at our pack advancement at ___, where you will be presented your arrow along with the rest of the den earning the Arrow Of Light.

 Tiger: I am the north wind.
-People say I am cold, but to you I will always bring the warmest of winds because you have been a true-blue Cub Scout and Webelos Scout and lived up to the Law of the Pack.
+People say I am cold, but to you, I will always bring the warmest of winds because you have been a true-blue Cub Scout and Webelos Scout and lived up to the Law of the Pack.

 Wolf: I am the south wind.
 I wish you good scouting.
 Over hill and dale I have carried stories of you and your experiences.
 As Cub Scouts and Webelos Scouts you have been happy, game, and fair - a credit to your den and pack.